 M-Guard Isode's XML Guard

 M-Guard is a guard for checking XML content exchanged across network boundaries.
 M-Guard can act as an application-level data diode.
-This whitepaper complements the M-Guard Product Overview and provides supplementary information on M-Guard as well as a Road Map for the product’s evolution.
+This whitepaper complements the M-Guard Product Overview which gives an overview of M-Guard.
+This Whitepaper provides supplementary information describing the architectural choices made and the approaches taken to security.

 This paper starts by looking at the technical and commercial goals for introducing an XML Guard, and why this particular approach was chosen to address problems.
-It then looks at the internal design of M-Guard and choices made, particularly to support product accreditation.
-Finally, the product road map is set out.
+It then looks at the internal design of M-Guard and choices made, particularly to support product assurance/accreditation.

 Solution Goals for M-Guard

-The other two target applications operate across red/black boundaries, where user data from red side is always encrypted at the red/black boundary.
-Isode’s two target applications are:
+The second class of target applications operate across red/black boundaries, where user data from red side is always encrypted at the red/black boundary.
+Isode has three product solutions of this type using M-Guard:

 Why a Network Firewall is Insufficient